MeRupamGanguly/SDE2-Notes/README.md

 	}
 ```
 - An event streaming platform like Apache-Kafka/Amazon Kinesis is designed to handle, process, and analyze continuous streams of events or data in real-time.
 Such platforms are crucial for modern applications requiring real-time data processing, analytics, and integration.
+- In Kafka we create NewWrite with configuarations of Broker address and Topic.
+Then we create Message Struct with Key Value Bytes.
+Then we call WriteMessage function to send the messages.
+- In Kafka we create NewReader with configuaration of Brokers addess, Topic and GroupId.
+Then inside a loop we call the ReadMessage function for getting the Messages.

 - Create a new writer with the broker address and topic
 ```go
 	w := kafka.NewWriter(kafka.WriterConfig{